Goals, Objectives, Competencies, Activities, and Assessments

 Please see the university's policy on discrimination, harassment, and affirmative action: Policy 165

-Utah Valley University is an Affirmative Action/ Equal Opportunity/ Equal Access Employer and is committed to creating a work environment and organizational culture that celebrates diversity in the form of age, gender, color, disability, ethnicity, family or marital status, political affiliation, race, religion, sexual orientation, socio-economic status, veteran status, and every other unique characteristic that brings perspective to our workforce.
-For more information, go UVU's Office of Equity, Inclusion, Diversity.
+Utah Valley University is an Affirmative Action/ Equal Opportunity/ Equal Access Employer and is committed to creating a work environment and organizational culture that celebrates multiculturalism in the form of age, gender, color, disability, ethnicity, family or marital status, political affiliation, race, religion, sexual orientation, socio-economic status, veteran status, and every other unique characteristic that brings perspective to our workforce.
+For more information, go UVU's Office of Institutional Engagement and Effectiveness.

 About UVU and Orem